A quiet place to work on your book or screenplay.

 The cabins also will be available to (non-writing) travelers, based on availability.

-The first cabin is slated to be completed by February 1, 2017.
-There is a special introductory price of $65 per night for this basic cabin.
+The first cabin is slated to be completed by September 1, 2017.
+The cost is $65 per night.
 For more information, scroll down below.

 The view from the loft-style bed in the "basic" cabin: The cobalt waters of Lake Titicaca.